MEDIUM

 1972-09-21

-President Ferdinand Marcos declares martial law, citing communist insurgency as a threat.
-This dramatically escalates military operations against the NPA and suspends civil liberties.
+President Ferdinand Marcos declares martial law, citing communist insurgency as a major threat.
+This escalates military operations against the NPA and strengthens government counterinsurgency efforts.

 1986-02-25